Prickly Ash

 Other common names: American Prickly Ash, Common Prickly Ash, Northern Prickly Ash, Toothache Tree, Yellowwood

-Family: Citrus Family (Rutaceae), Rue Family (Rutaceae)
+Family: Rue Family (Rutaceae)

-Distinctive features: Shrub, ;Alternate compound leaves, thorns.
+Distinctive features: Shrub; Alternate compound leaves, thorns.
 Forms impenetrable thickets.

 Flowers: Summer; Green/Brown; 4 parts (petals)

-Leaves: Alternate; Compound/Divided; Entire; Alternate compound.
+Leaves: Alternate, Compound, Entire; Alternate compound.

-Fruit/Seeds: Hard fragrant (when scratched) berries
+Fruit/Seeds: Hard fragrant (when scratched) berries.

 Books: Trees in Canada: 220 Newcomb's Wildflower Guide: 170